openbmc/phosphor-dbus-interfaces/README.md

 ## Configuration

-Only the xyz/openbmc_project interfaces are built by default.
+Only the xyz/openbmc_project and org/freedesktop interfaces are built by default.
 Other interfaces can be enabled by meson options:

 - com/ibm - `-Ddata_com_ibm=true`
 - org/open_power - `-Ddata_org_open_power=true`